HASHTAG UNITED HISTORY

 During this initial chapter the club also participated in the Next Level 7-a-side YouTube league and were invited to play in front of thousands of fans in the annual Wembley Cup alongside some of their footballing heroes.

 In 2018 the club applied for entry into the FA’s National League System (‘non-league’ football), looking to make the considerable transition from exhibition team to a competitive club in the 10th tier of English football.
 They were granted a place in the Eastern Senior League Division 1 (South) for the 2018/19 season and appointed experienced non-league manager Jay Devereux to lead the transition, with home games being played at Haringey Borough’s stadium in Tottenham.
-Now, with a blend of original Hashtag players and experienced new faces, the team has adapted to life in non-league football and we are loving the journey so far!
+Now, with a blend of original Hashtag players and experienced new faces, the team adapted to life in non-league football.

 As well as the first team, Hashtag also run a Sunday League team featuring Spencer, LP, and several members of the original squad who play as West Oviedo in the Brentwood and District Sunday League.
-They gained promotion in their first season and are fighting for honours again in 2019.
+They gained promotion in their first season and fought for honours again in 2019.

 As for our Academy series winner, on the strength of his performances for Hashtag United, Scott Pollock was invited to play for Northampton Town’s Development squad and then made his competitive debut for the first team in the 2018/19 season.